GA4 Recommended Events: A Complete Guide

 Case Study: Tracking the login Event

-The login event has the following parameter:
+The login event has one parameter:

 Event Parameter Name Type Required Example value Description